-Before jumping into these recommendations, I do want to say that I had some difficulty choosing books for this list.
+Before jumping into the remaining recommendations of back to school books, I do want to say that I had some difficulty choosing books for this list.
 I am very honest in the reviews, so I hope that is helpful for you when recommending something to your child.

 I also want to add that I am a reader who mostly enjoys middle grade novels.
 There is a slight distinction between middle grade stories and young adult stories.
 The content can be slightly edgier and I don’t always find that appropriate for a child of any age.
 As I was researching this, I came across Sarah Mackenzie’s explanation for “Why YA is a Genre, Not a Reading Level” (Podcast #132).
 Please check it out because I feel she put into words exactly what I was thinking!

 Please remember that at some point your child will come across content that you might not deem appropriate for them.
 Make this an opportunity for good conversation.
 Help them to discern what is right and how to make wise decisions on their own.
 They can make these decisions based on your frequent book conversations.

 With that said, please enjoy our list of back to school books!

 Shine is about a young girl named Piper whose father lands a new job as a music teacher at a local prep school.
 Since he is working there, she gets the privilege of free tuition.
 And so begins the adventure of going to Chumley Prep.